vuetifyjs/vuetify/packages/docs/src/pages/en/components/forms.md

 ## Rules

 Rules allow you to apply custom validation on all form components.
-These are validated sequentially, and components will display a *maximum* of 1 error at a time, so make sure you order your rules accordingly.
+These are validated sequentially, and components display a *maximum* of 1 error at a time; so make sure you order your rules accordingly.

-The most basic of rules is a simple function that checks if an input has a value or not, i.e. it makes it a required input.
+The most basic of rules is a simple function that checks if an input has a value or not; i.e. it makes it a required input.

 <example file="v-form/rules-required" />